-As an application of our optimized models, we examined the designability of the Tiam1, 2BYG (DLG2), Cask, and 3K82 (PSD95) hydrophobic cores.
-We submitted each protein to Replica Exchange Monte Carlo simulations with a succession of slightly different energy functions, which increasingly favor hydrophobic residues.
-The first simulation includes a bias energy δ = 0.4 kcal/mol (per position) that penalizes hydrophobic amino acid types (ILMVAWFY).
-The last simulation includes a bias energy δ = -0.4 kcal/mol (per position) that favors hydrophobic types by the same amount.
-Intermediate bias values δ = 0.2, 0, and -0.2 kcal/mol were also simulated.
+As an application of our optimized models, we examined the designability of the Tiam1, DLG2 (2BYG), Cask, and PSD95 (3K82)) hydrophobic cores.
+We submitted each protein to Replica Exchange Monte Carlo simulations with a succession of slightly different energy functions that increasingly favor hydrophobic residues.
+The first simulation included a bias energy term δ = 0.4 kcal/mol (per position) that penalized hydrophobic amino acid types (ILMVAWFY).
+The last simulation included a bias energy term δ = -0.4 kcal/mol (per position) that favored hydrophobic types.
+Intermediate bias energy values δ = 0.2, 0, and -0.2 kcal/mol were also simulated.
 Results are illustrated in Fig. 8 (Tiam1 only).
-With the largest δ value, the Tiam1 hydrophobic core is depleted, with 17 positions changed to polar types (out of 94); these positions mostly lie on the outer edge of the core.
-With the intermediate values, the hydrophobic core is native-like.
-With the most negative δ value, the hydrophobic core has expanded outwards into surface regions, with 17 initially polar positions changed to hydrophobic types.
-Thus, the mutation numbers are symmetric (±17 changes), like the bias.
-Half the changes are in loops and half in secondary structure elements.
-The observed propensities of each position to become polar or hydrophobic in the presence of a large or small penalty δ can be thought of as a hydrophobic designability measure.
+With the largest δ value, the Tiam1 hydrophobic core is depleted, with 17 amino acid positions changed to polar types (out of 94).
+The changed positions mostly lie on the outer edge of the core.
+With the intermediate δ values, the hydrophobic core is native-like.
+With the most negative δ value, the hydrophobic core expanded out towards surface regions, with 17 initially polar positions changed to hydrophobic types.
+Thus, the numbers of positions changed were symmetric (±17 changes), reflecting the bias.
+The changes were divided evenly between loop regions and secondary structure elements.
+The observed propensities of each position to become polar or hydrophobic in the presence of a large or small penalty δ can be thought of as a hydrophobic designability index.
 Thus, 12 of the 14 conserved core positions (all but 884 and 903) remain hydrophobic even at the highest level of polar bias, along with 22 other positions, indicating that these positions have the highest hydrophobic propensity.
+We also derive a parameter that describes the relative number of type changes per unit bias energy, as follows.
+We take

-Taking the number δN = 34 of nonpolar → polar changes from the lowest to the highest bias, dividing by the bias energy change δE = 0.8 kcal/mol and by the mean number N = 52 of nonpolar positions at zero bias, we obtain the relative number of type changes per unit bias energy, 1NδNδE=0.84 changes (per position) per kcal/mol.
+the number δN = 34 of positions that have changed from nonpolar to polar types when we go from the lowest to the highest bias.
+We divide this by the bias energy change δE = 0.8 kcal/mol and by the mean number N = 52 of nonpolar positions at zero bias.
+The result is 1NδNδE=0.84 changes (per position) per kcal/mol.
 This quantity can be thought of as an overall hydrophobic designability or susceptibility.
-For 2BYG, we obtain a much lower value of 0.36 changes per kcal/mol, roughly half the Tiam1 value.
+For DLG2 (2BYG), we obtain 0.36 changes per kcal/mol, roughly half the Tiam1 value.
 While 15 positions change to polar under the strongest polar bias, only 3 change to nonpolar under the strongest nonpolar bias.
-Thus, the protein’s response is dissymetric with respect to the bias sign, with a stronger response (or susceptibility) in the polar direction and a much weaker one in the nonpolar direction.
+Thus, DLG2’s response was asymetric with respect to the bias sign, with a stronger response (or susceptibility) in the polar direction and a much weaker one in the nonpolar direction.
 It is as if the protein is saturated with nonpolar sidechains and has difficulty accepting more.
-For Cask and 3K82, response to the bias is symmetric, as for Tiam1, but smaller, with susceptibilities of 0.47 changes per kcal/mol (Cask) and 0.58 changes per kcal/mol (3K82), respectively.
+For Cask and PSD95 (3K82), response to the bias is symmetric, as for Tiam1, but smaller, with susceptibilities of 0.47 changes per kcal/mol (Cask) and 0.58 changes per kcal/mol (PSD95), respectively.

 Application to Tiam1: designing specificity positions